filiphuhta/bitcoin-live-chart/README.md

-# Getting Started with Create React App
+# Getting Started with Bitcoin-live-chart

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an project made with https://coincap.io/ api for cryptocurrency.
+The purpose of the project is to display live data from cryptocurrencys.

 ## Available Scripts